A Likely Geometry of Generative Models: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a general approach to computing interpolation in generative models compatible with different metrics and probability distributions.
-We have derived an algorithm with fast convergence to estimate geodesics constrained to a probability distribution as well as shown that the optimal curve approximately can be seen as a geodesic under a Riemannian metric.
-Empirically, we have shown our method's applicability to different generative models and high-dimensional spaces and demonstrated that our interpolation curves are closer to regions with high likelihood.
+We have proposed a general geometric framework to compute geometric statistics of generative models compatible with different metrics and probability distributions.
+We have shown that shortest curves are characterized by a system of \textsc{ode} corresponding to a Newtonian system on a Riemannian manifold.
+We have derived an algorithm with fast convergence to estimate interpolation and the mean value of generative models.
+Empirically, we have shown our method's applicability to different generative models and demonstrated that our interpolation curves are closer to regions with high likelihood.
+A key benefit of our approach is that it allows for higher-order statistical calculations, where we have demonstrated means and principal components.
+This shows that through a rigorous geometric construction, we can incorporate contemporary generative models into more traditional data analysis pipelines.

-\paragraph{Limitations} Our method shows promising results for computing interpolation for different generative models but requires solving an optimization problem, which is more cumbersome than alternative methods such as linear and spherical interpolation used in diffusion models.
-Our method assumes a probability distribution and a Riemannian metric.
-Furthermore, the optimal weight of the regularization, $\lambda$ and the the choice of regularization function depend on the model and must be fine-tuned.
+\paragraph{Limitations.} Our method shows promising results for computing interpolation for different generative models, but requires solving an optimization problem, which is more cumbersome than alternative methods such as linear and spherical interpolation.
+Our method assumes a function that targets the likely areas of the generative model and that data resides on a Riemannian manifold.
+Furthermore, the optimal weight of the regularization, $\lambda$ and the choice of the regularization function depend on the preferences of the user for smoothness versus high likelihood.